 “Financing Agreement” means agreements for financing the Facility or any portion of the Facility.

-“Fixed Option Payment Factor” is set forth in Section 2 of Schedule B.

 “Force Majeure Event” means any occurrence beyond the reasonable control of a Party which causes the Party to be unable to perform an obligation under this Agreement in whole or in part and which could not have been avoided by the exercise of Good Industry Practice.
 Force Majeure Event includes an act of God, war, civil disturbance, riot, strike or other labor dispute, acts or failures to act of Governmental Authority, fire, explosion, flood, earthquake, storm, drought, lightning and other natural catastrophes.
 A Force Majeure Event shall not include lack of finances or the price of fossil fuel.

 “Forced Outage” means a reduction in Availability of a Unit for which sufficient notice is not given to allow the outage to be factored into CAISO’s Day-Ahead Market or Real-Time Market.